cyber-defence-campus/self-sovereign-identity/README.md

 **[Privacy Preservation](#privacy-preservation)**

-Unlinkability of credential presentations is an important goal in the design of e-ID systems.
+Unlinkability of credential presentations is an important goal in the design of verifiable credential systems.
 That is, verifiers must not be able to determine whether two anonymous credential presesentations, e.g., proving legal age, belong to the same user or not.
 An even stronger notion of unlinkability retains anonymity of users even if issuers and verifiers collude to deanonymize presentations.
-Achieving unlinkability is challenging, because static public keys, hashes or signatures typically allow tracking of users across different credential presentations.
+Achieving unlinkability is challenging, because static public keys, hashes, signatures or network metadata typically allow tracking of users across different credential presentations.

 **[Distributed Key and Trust Management](#distributed-key-and-trust-management)**